BookOps-CAT/google-books/README.md

-Scripts to support submission and reconciliation of metadata in the Google Books/Hathi Trust project.
+Scripts to support submission and reconciliation of metadata for the Google Books/Hathi Trust project.

 ### HathiTrust
 #### Catalog Record URL